trilitech/tezos-developer-docs/docs/tutorials/build-an-nft-marketplace/part-2.md

    cd ./app
    yarn dev
    ```

+1. On the mint page in the `./src/MintPage.tsx` file, fix all **extension** relative errors by replacing `storage.extension` with `storage.extension.administrators` in each occurrence.

 1. Open the sale page in the `./src/OffersPage.tsx` file and replace it with this code: